-Thus, the act of the school of charging an unwarranted fee or any other amount/fee under head other than the prescribed head of fee and accumulation of surplus funds therefrom are tantamount to profiteering and any, generated from earmarked levies must be utilized or adjusted against earmarked fees collected from the and propose the revised fee structure for earmarked levies during subsequent proposal for enhancement of fee from all students as earmarked levies
+Thus, the act of the school of charging an unwarranted fee or any other amount/fee under head other than the prescribe head of fee and accumulation of surplus funds therefrom are tantamount to profiteering and commercialization of education as well as charging of capitation fee in other forms.
+Unintentional surplus, if any, generated from earmarked levies must be utilized or adjusted against earmarked fees collected from the users in the subsequent year.
+Further, the school should evaluate costs incurred against each earmarked levy and propose the revised fee structure for earmarked levies during subsequent proposal for enhancement of fee ensuring that the proposed levies are calculated on a no-profit no-loss basis and not to include fees collected from all students as earmarked levies.

-- Para 99 of Guidance Note-21 issued by the Institute of Chartered Accountants of India (ICAI) states "Where the fund is meant for meeting capital expenditure upon incurrence of the expenditure the relevant asset account is debited which is depreciated as per the recommendations contained in this Guidance Note.
-Thereafter, the concerned restricted fund account is treated as deferred income to the extent of the cost of the asset and is transferred to the credit of the income and expenditure account in proportion to the of funds, schools should disclose the following in the schedules/notes to accounts: - a.
+- 3. Para 99 of Guidance Note-21 issued by the Institute of Chartered Accountants of India (ICAI) states "Where the fund is meant for meeting capital expenditure upon incurrence of the expenditure the relevant asset account is debited which is depreciated as per the recommendations contained in this Guidance Note.
+Thereafter, the concerned restricted fund account is treated as deferred income to the extent of the cost of the asset and is transferred to the credit of the income and expenditure account in proportion to the depreciation charged every year.
+"Further, Para I 02 of the abovementioned Guidance Note states "In respect of funds, schools should disclose the following in the schedules/notes to accounts: - a.
 In respect of each major fund, opening balance, additions during the period, deductions/utilization during the period and balance at the end;) - b.
 Assets, such as investments, and liabilities belonging to each fund separately - c.
 Restrictions, if any, on the utilization of each fund balanced) - d.
-Restrictions, if any, on the utilization of specific assets."
+Restrictions, if any, on the utilization of specific assets. "

-From the presentation made in the unaudited financial statements for FY 2021-22, it has been noted that the School has created assets worth INR 8,31,30,134 out of the development funds and INR 3,40,54,330 out of the depreciation reserve funds, while it has reported INR 11,46,47,133 under 'Project Out of Funds' and INR 16,03,53,858 under "Depreciation Reserve Funds'.
-Therefore, it appears that the school has not been following correct accounting treatment specified under para 99 with respect to the assets purchased out development funds.
-Further, in FY 2021-22, the school has transferred INR 5.81 Crores to the salary reserve fund and INR 4.20 Crores to school funds (to the extent of investment) out of the depreciation reserve funds, leaving the closing balance of INR 16,03,53,858 as on 31.03.2022.
-Therefore, the school is hereby directed to pass the necessary rectifications in its books and accounts and rectify the closing balance of the project out of funds and depreciation reserve funds.
+In Directorate's Order No. F.DE 15(911)/PSB/2022/6586-6590 dated 23.08.2022 issued to the school post evaluation of fee increase proposal for FY 2022-23, it had been noted that the School created assets worth INR 8,31,30,134 out of the development funds and INR 3,40,54,330 out of the depreciation reserve funds, while it had reported INR 11,46,47,133 under 'Project Out of Funds' and INR 16,03,53,858 under "Depreciation Reserve Funds'.
+Therefore, it appears that the school had not been following correct accounting treatment specified under para 99 with respect to the assets purchased out development funds.
+Further, in FY 2021-22, the school had transferred INR 5.81 Crores to the salary reserve fund and INR 4.20 Crores to school funds (to the extent of investment) out of the depreciation reserve funds, leaving the closing balance of INR 16,03,53,858 as on 31.03.2022.
+Therefore, the school was directed to pass the necessary rectifications in its books and accounts and rectify the closing balance of the project out of funds and depreciation reserve funds which is still not rectify.

+The school is directed to pass the necessary rectifications in its books and accounts and rectify the closing balance of the project out of funds and depreciation reserve funds.
 These being the procedural findings required correction of internal funds moment therefore, no financial impact has been given while deriving the fund position of the school.